sshaileshshettys/python-workshop/sports-data-anlytics/Unit1_Introduction_to_Sports_Analytics.md

 - Analyze the recent trends in sports analytics.
 - Implement programming techniques for sports data analysis.
 - Understand and visualize key performance indicators (KPIs) in sports.
+- Work with real-world datasets to derive actionable insights.

 ---